esheldon/weighting/README.md

 # weighting
-derive weights so that the distributiins of two populations are proportional in N-dimensional space
+Derive weights so that the distributions of two populations are proportional in N-dimensional space

 This is a pure C code based on the original C++ code by Carlos Cunha.
 A python wrapper is provided